The Man Who Was Sherlock Holmes

-The Man Who Was Sherlock Holmes (German: Der Mann, der Sherlock Holmes war) is a 1937 German mystery comedy film directed by Karl Hartl and starring Hans Albers, Heinz Rühmann and Marieluise Claudius.
+The Man Who Was Sherlock Holmes (Der Mann, der Sherlock Holmes war) is a 1937 German mystery comedy film directed by Karl Hartl and starring Hans Albers, Heinz Rühmann and Marieluise Claudius.
 The film follows Detective Morris Flynn (Hans Albers) and his assistant Macky McPherson (Heinz Rühmann), masquerading as Sherlock Holmes and Dr Watson, who investigate two attractive sisters, Mary and Jane Berry, and the theft and forgery of valuable postage stamps.

-The film's sets were designed by the art director Otto Hunte and Willy Schiller.
 It was shot at the Babelsberg Studios in Berlin.
+The film's sets were designed by the art directors Otto Hunte and Willy Schiller.

 Plot

-Penniless English detectives Flynn and McPherson travel to the Brussels World’s Fair disguised as Sherlock Holmes and Dr. Watson, hoping to find work.
+Penniless English detectives Flynn and McPherson travel to the Brussels World's Fair disguised as Sherlock Holmes and Dr. Watson, hoping to find work.
 With no money for train tickets, they stop the night train to Brussels on open tracks.
 Surprisingly, the conductors mistake them for the famous duo, as do two shady passengers who flee their compartment.
 Flynn and McPherson seize the now-empty compartment “for investigative purposes” and interrogate the neighboring passengers—two seamstress sisters, Mary and Jane Berry—on their way to claim the inheritance of their wealthy, recently deceased uncle.

 The detectives check into a suite at the prestigious Hotel Palace in Brussels.
 In the luggage left behind by the fleeing passengers, they discover hidden compartments containing large sums of money in three currencies and encrypted plans.
 A criminal couple, Madame Ganymare and Monsieur Lapin, also staying at the hotel, attempt to retrieve the money and plans.
 They break into the detectives’ room but find only a receipt from a costume rental shop.
 They threaten to expose Flynn and McPherson as impostors unless the receipt is exchanged for the valuables.

 News of “Sherlock Holmes’s” arrival spreads, and he is summoned by the police—not to be arrested, but to help solve a baffling case.
-Four rare Mauritius stamps were stolen from the World’s Fair and replaced with forgeries.
+Four rare Mauritius stamps were stolen from the World's Fair and replaced with forgeries.
 A ransom note demanding 600,000 francs has already arrived.
 The deceased Uncle Berry had suggested lending the stamps to the exhibition.
 The detectives visit his estate, where the executor reports that 200,000 francs in cash are missing.
 “Holmes” deduces that Berry orchestrated the theft, paid the criminals with the missing cash, and had forged stamps made himself.
 He ran a secret counterfeiting workshop in the castle.
 When he tried to back out, the gang sent him a threatening letter, and Berry died of heart failure.